MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Making calls in Dynamics 365 Remote Assist with augmented reality support
+# Make Remote Assist mobile calls with augmented reality supported devices

 Remote Assist mobile makes receiving expert help easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
 Making calls with Remote Assist mobile is available in these three scenarios:
 1. A call between two Remote Assist mobile users